National Forest Foundation to accelerate land treatments with Common Ground seed funds

 The Upper Ark Forest Fund created by the National Forest Foundation (NFF) is set to accelerate forest treatments as outlined in the Chaffee County Community Wildfire Protection Plan.

 The NFF has worked in Colorado for nearly 20 years.
-It chose the Upper Arkansas River Basin to develop the new fund because of strong community support for reducing wildfire risk, shown by voter passage of the 2018 ballot measure that created the Chaffee Common Ground Fund.
-About $1.6 million is raised annually.
+It chose the Upper Arkansas River Basin to develop the fund because of strong community support for reducing wildfire risk, shown by voter passage of the 2018 ballot measure that created the Chaffee Common Ground Fund.

 “Chaffee is one of only a few communities in the West to vote for public funding of forest restoration projects.
 The tax proves a local commitment to this work,” said Marcus Selig, vice president of field programs for the NFF.

 Common Ground investments of $1,640,000 over five years were earmarked for the Upper Arkansas Forest Fund starting in 2021.
-Funding beyond 2023 is contingent on the NFF raising $4 million in new cash funds by that year.
+That year, the USDA Natural Resources Conservation Service awarded $5.7 million to the fund.

 “There is value in working on both public and private lands to achieve effectiveness across the landscape,” Selig said.